Charliefea/learn-to-program/README.md

-Excersies for week 2 precourse
+Exercises for week 2 precourse